coatyio/coaty-js/docs/man/communication-events.md

 ### Deadvertise Event Data

+The Deadvertise event works in combination with the Advertise event.
+By publishing a Deadvertise event with the unique object ID of an object, you can notify observers that this object (which has been advertised earlier) is no longer available.

-A Deadvertise event accepts the following JSON data:
+A Deadvertise event accepts this JSON data:

 ```js
 { "objectIds": [ UUID1, UUID2, ... ] }